roovo/obsidian-card-board/README.md

 - `Before 0` means before today (overdue)
 - `After 1` means after tomorrow

+The only other date based column you can include is an _Undated_ column, which will include all tasks which have no due date.
+You cannot have more than one _Undated_ column on a board.

 ### Tag columns
 If you give your tasks tags, you can use these to set up tag columns.
 So if you have the tags `#status/backlog`, `#status/triaged`, `status/blocked`, `#status/doing`,